-Lupus or Lupus Erythematosus (as it is medically known) is a complex condition which is capable of producing a wide range of symptoms.
-In the past, it was not very well understood and often regarded as a terminal condition.
-However, in recent times, the advancement of medical science has allowed experts a more nuanced understanding of the disease, thereby ensuring more effective treatment and a better prognosis, as well.
-Furthermore, science is discovering new treatments and methods to reduce lupus symptoms and help people living with the illness live full, active lives.
-Lupus doesn't have to limit your life, but you'll need to carefully follow the advice of the medical professionals who care for you.
+Lupus or lupus erythematosus is a complex condition that can produce a wide range of symptoms.
+In the past, it was not well understood and often regarded as a terminal condition.
+However, in recent times, the advancement of science has led experts to a more nuanced understanding of the disease, ensuring more effective treatment and a better prognosis.
+Scientists are discovering new treatments and methods to reduce lupus symptoms and help people with the illness live full, active lives.

-Autoimmunity produces an abnormal immune response in the body.
-An individual with Lupus has a hyperactive immunity which is unable to differentiate between healthy and unhealthy tissues.
-As a consequence, instead of producing antibodies to counter the action of foreign invaders such as bacteria and viruses, the body produces auto-antibodies without provocation, which then attack healthy tissues in the body.
-The auto-antibodies can cause many symptoms to appear, ranging from pain and inflammation to other kinds of damage and discomfort.
-Simply put, Lupus occurs when one's immune system malfunctions and impedes healthy bodily development.
+Autoimmunity is an abnormal immune response in the body.
+An individual with lupus has an overactive immune system that cannot differentiate between healthy and unhealthy tissues.
+Rather than producing antibodies to counter the action of foreign invaders, such as bacteria and viruses, the body produces autoantibodies without provocation, which then attack healthy tissues in the body.
+The autoantibodies can cause many symptoms to appear, ranging from pain and inflammation to other kinds of damage and discomfort.

 Lupus is not a curable disease.
 It is a chronic disease, which means that once contracted, an individual has the condition for life.
 It is, however, periodically potent, so people experience periods with symptoms and periods without them.
 These alternating time periods are called flares and remissions.
 The goal of treatment is to lessen the frequency and severity of flare-ups.
 Treatments can improve the quality of life for people with lupus and prevent the disease from impeding routine activities.